RUTHRAN-SEC/Cloud-Security-Monitoring-Hardening-in-AWS/README.md

 | Security Group | Open SSH | Restricted |
 | MFA | Disabled | Enabled |
 | CloudTrail | Editable | Protected |

 ---

-## Lessons Learned

-See the [phase11-lessons-learned.md](phases/phase11-lessons-learned.md) for a write up template fill this in with your own takeaways once you've completed the lab.
-This is one of the most important sections for interviews.

----